voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

 A user with **Can tag** permissions on a dataset can find the dataset from their dataset listing page.

-Users with **Can tag** permissions cannot modify the dataset in any way, except for tagging.
+Users with **Can tag** permissions can modify sample/label tags but cannot modify the dataset in any other way.

 .. _teams-can-edit: